The Extraordinary Whistler Train Wreck

 Brandywine Falls is one of the must see sights on the way to or from Whistler.
 The falls drop from a 66 metre, unnaturally abrupt cliff to the valley below.
 It is such a popular and beautiful sight that it is a Provincial Park complete with a large and elaborate viewing platform directly opposite the falls.
 Located just 20 minutes south of Whistler, Brandywine Falls Provincial Park is just off of the Sea to Sky Highway.
 If driving from Vancouver, keep your eyes out for the Brandywine Falls sign on your right about 25 minutes north of Squamish.
 The parking lot is immediately off the highway and the short 1 kilometre trail takes you over then alongside the Cheakamus River to the viewing area.
 The only facilities in the park are pit toilets and picnic tables and there is no charge for hiking or for parking your vehicle in the park.
 The gate off of the highway is locked at night and in the winter so at these times you simply park at the edge of the highway and hike past the gate.
+In the winter you often see people strapping on snowshoes for the short trek to the falls in the snow.
+Brandywine Falls Provincial Park is attached to the wonderful Sea to Sky Trail which runs between and beyond Whistler and Squamish.

 Visit the North Arm Farm in Nearby Pemberton